Kdfrizale/USB-Lock-Key/README.md

 # USB-Lock-Key
-This project turns your raspberry pi (or any other Debian based computer) into a lock for a USB thumb drive.
+This project turns your raspberry pi (tested using Raspbian-Jessie-Lite) into a lock for a USB thumb drive.
 Only the unique thumb drive will be accepted.
 The script is easily edited to change the function to anything instead of opening a lock.

 #THIS IS CURRENTLY IN DEVELOPMENT, INSTRUCTIONS WILL NOT MAKE SENSE UNTIL THE PROJECT IS FINISHED
 #HOWEVER ALL CODE IS FINISHED, IF YOU WOULD LIKE TO TRY TO INSTALL WITHOUT THE EVENTUAL AUTOMATIC INSTALLATION